 Taken together, the results suggest that social fractionalization influences local-level responses to new economic opportunities and policies.
 My results underpin a long literature on the importance of historical institutions in economic development.

 These results also help explain the success of Korea's rural development.
-Clan homogeneous villages promptly responded to new economic opportunities, and the decentralized, bottom-up approach to rural development supported such responses.
+Homogeneous villages promptly responded to new economic opportunities, and the decentralized, bottomup approach to rural development supported such responses.